 In August 2015, the EPA issued additional rules (the Data Requirements Rule) clarifying that only facilities emitting more than 2000 tons per year of SO2 are required to demonstrate compliance.
 For SCE&G, only Wateree Station exceeds that threshold.
 Compliance can be demonstrated using computer-based dispersion models; however, compliance may also be demonstrated using a series of ambient SO2 monitors.
-The details of this dispersion modeling are currently being discussed with SCDHEC and modeling is expected to be submitted in 2016 or early 2017.
+In January 2017, SCE&G submitted to SCDHEC and EPA a computer modeling study that demonstrated compliance with the SO2 standard at the Wateree Station.